 IAGenWeb Logo

-You may need to disable firewalls or pop-up blockers before submitting this form or you may get an error message!
+You may need to disable firewalls or pop-up blockers before submitting this form or you may get an error message.
 If you have JavaScript turned off in your browser it should be turned on for reviewing sites as some rely on JavaScripts.
 Use the tab key to move from field to field.
-Use of the enter key will result in an error and the need to redo the form!
+Use of the enter key will result in an error and the need to press the back button or redo the form!

 About this Review

-IAGenWeb county sites are required to meet or exceed all specific USGenWeb and IAGenWeb requirements at all times.
-Reviews are designed as an aid to helping CCs meet these requirements and will be completed by an IAGenWeb volunteer using this form.
-CCs and reviewers may email Linda Ziemann, IAGenWeb ASC, with questions before or during the review.
+IAGenWeb county sites are required to meet or exceed all specific USGenWeb and IAGenWeb rules and bylaws at all times.
+Reviews are designed as an aid in helping CCs meet these requirements and will be completed by an IAGenWeb volunteer using this form.
+CCs and reviewers may email Lynn Diemer-Mathews , IAGenWeb ASC, with questions before or during the review.
 The forms are sent to the reviewer, ASC, SC and tech support (for archiving).
-The ASC will read the reviews, make comments and e-mail results of the reviews to the CCs.
+The SC will read the reviews, provide a final determination of pass or fail, make comments, and e-mail results to the coordinators.

-All CCs and Co-CCs are required to respond to the review results to verify they received the review.
+All coordinators and co-coordinators are required to respond to the review results within one week.
 For those who pass the review, that is the end of the process.

-Coordinators wishing to dispute or to discuss their county review may do so by contacting the State Coordinator.
-Please email Constance Diamond, IAGenWeb State Coordinator.
+Coordinators wishing to discuss their review may do so by contacting Linda Ziemann , IAGenWeb State Coordinator.

 County Reviewer